A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

-where $L$ is the location of integrated sample and $d_{ci} = \| l_c - v_{ci} \|^2_2$ is the euclidean distance between the sample, $v_{ci}$, and the camera, $l_c$.
-According to our findings, the localization error and the distance between the camera and the target person are strongly correlated.
-Similarly, the orientation of the duplicated samples is integrated for the vertices in $CC$ considering camera distances.
-The multi-view integration results in unique locations, $L=[l_x, l_y]$, and orientation vectors, $o=[o_x, o_y]$, of each person at each time step.
+Similarly, the orientation of the duplicated samples is integrated for the vertices within the connected components (CC), taking camera distances into account.
+This multi-view integration process results in unique locations, denoted as $L=[l_x, l_y]$, and orientation vectors, $o=[o_x, o_y]$ for each person at each time step.